romilly/breadboarder/docs/AFFINE.md

 ```
 by the vector `(x,y,1)` to give the new location of the point in homogeneous coordinates.

-Scale and shear are not yet needed in breadboarder but their implementation is simple.
+Scale and shear are not needed in *breadboarder*.

-### Scale
+The code to generate and apply Affine transofrmations was prototyped in APL before coding in Python.

 ## Transformations in APL